murthyap63-a11y/Erav5/Session_10_bkprop/Updated.md

 This repository contains a comprehensive technical investigation into the mechanics of Transformer architectures, autograd execution, gradient behavior, and hardware performance metrics.

 ---
+## Task 0: Print every tensor shape in the step, as this backpropogation assignment is worked on using assignment 9 code the tensor shapes are same.
+Total code is included for verification.

 ## Task 1: Numerical Gradient Verification (Gradient Checking)